-Emergency Medicine Specialist, Ashoka Fellow, Social Entrepreneur, ACEP Hero of Emergency Medicine, Fellow of the IFEM, Recipient of the IFEM Humanitarian Award
+Emergency Medicine Specialist, Ashoka Fello, Founder of PACE MD, Social Entrepreneur, Hero of Emergency Medicine, IFEM Humanitarian Award Recipient, Former Director of the ACEP International Ambassador Program, Telemedicine physician

 Dr. Haywood Hall is an Emergency Physician and an Ashoka Fellow.
 He completed both residencies in Internal Medicine and Emergency Medicine at the University of New Mexico Health Sciences Center and is a Fellow of the American College of Emergency Physicians and the American Academy of Emergency Medicine as well as a Fellow of the International Federation of Emergency Medicine, where he has served on various committees.
 He has chaired ACEP’s International Ambassador Program and is presently the ACEP Representative to Cuba and Mexico.
 He is an American College of Emergency Physicians “Hero of Emergency Medicine” and an IFEM Humanitarian Award recipient.

 He is the founder and president of the PACEMD Program in Mexico and Latin America and has trained over 41,000 medical providers in lifesaving skills and certiﬁcations.
 Dr. Hall and his programs have won many recognitions and prizes for their Social Impact and are well recognized within the impact enterprise ecosystem.
 Dr. Hall has managed thousands of patients through telemedicine systems is an industry advisor to Telemedicine Magazine and is the Chief Medical Officer of My Telemedicine.